-Now, I had a good starting point to this drawing as I had gathered a lot of references already a few years ago to draw Asuka.
-Now it only a matter of shaping that idea and decide which way to go.
+I had a good starting point for this drawing as I had gathered a lot of reference images already a few years ago to draw Asuka.
+Ir was only a matter of shaping that idea and deciding which way to go.
 I liked the idea of drawing a hat for Asuka.
 So that was the path I chose.
 With it came the outfit.

 Now I was on the fence of choosing to draw the jacket for her.
 But I just wanted to show the suit more (as that is just awesome in design).
 So I went with a hat and the suit.

-Next up were the pose and the overall mood for the character.
+Next up were the pose and the overall mood of the character.

 By looking at the reference images, the hat was always presented more or less in a situation where Asuka is relaxed.
 So I couldn’t go for an action set and draw her in a fierce battle.
-Well, of course, I could have.
-We are artists and can pretty much draw things just the way we like.
-But I wanted to keep things calm this time, plus I didn’t want to draw an angry face.
-Even though I love drawing those.
-Not because I would be angry but rather the instant emotion it gives to the viewer.
+I wanted to keep things calm this time, plus I didn’t want to draw an angry face.

 So with this drawing, I decided to do something very different.
-I made a quick sketch and from that.
-I went for the line art.
+I made a quick sketch, and from that, I went for the line art.
 I usually don’t do this.
 I have a few more steps I usually take.
 With this drawing, I wanted to try out something new.
-Something inky.
-It is Inktober so I wanted to honor that a bit here.

 So with a quick sketch done.
-I moved to line art but this time.
-Made with a quick method.
-Kind of like drawing the line art in a way of not so precisely but still maintaining clear shapes.
-I also added a lot of thick lines and on the other hand, made lots of thick lines.
-This created a varied line art.
+I moved to line art but this time I drew the line art in a way of not so precise but still maintained clear shapes.
+I also added a lot of thick lines and on the other hand, made lots of thin lines.
+This created variety in the line art.
 Giving motion to the drawing.

-So even when I was happy with the results that halftones gave me.
-I still wanted to create the drawing in my own cel shade style.
+Even when I was happy with the results that halftones gave to the drawing.
+I still wanted to create the drawing in my own cel shaded style.
 I had done the shading, so it was only adding those colors correctly and creating the final mood.

 I used this cool blue and shades of violet to get a cold vibe for the drawing.
-While still introducing warm to the drawing with warm base colors.
+While still introducing warmth to the drawing with warm base colors.

-The thing I love about cel shade is the simplicity and effectiveness of it.
-I mean, it is precise (which I like) and the shapes are clear.
+The thing I love about cel shading is its simplicity and effectiveness of it.
+I mean, it is precise (which I like), and the shapes are clear.
 It also takes into account the line art efficiently and really brings everything together in a way that is clear and easy to read every time.

-So all in all this was fun contest even though I honestly don’t like too much of deadlines.
-Maybe that was the reason I gave like whole month time to draw Asuka.
-So there would be like zero percent of pressure.
-I truly think unneeded creative pressure and stress are one of the biggest enemies of an artist.
-Luckily I have a certain process for creating artworks.
-That truly helps me in producing artworks with fast pace and meeting deadlines way before they arrive at my door.
+I truly think unneeded creative pressure and stress are some of the biggest enemies of an artist.
+Luckily I have a certain process for creating artwork.
+That truly helps me in producing artwork at a fast pace and meeting deadlines way before they arrive at my door.